-The Rainbow Centre Sri Lanka is a UK-registered charity, run by a small team of trustees and volunteers who are dedicated to ensuring that every donation benefits the children.
+The Rainbow Centre Sri Lanka is a UK-registered charity, run by a small team of unpaid trustees and volunteers who are dedicated to ensuring that administration costs in the UK are minimised and that all donations benefit the Rainbow Centre children and their families in Sri Lanka to the maximum extent possible.
 The Rainbow Centre Sri Lanka supervises and finances the operations of the Rainbow Centre in Sri Lanka.

-In Sri Lanka, the Rainbow Centre is being recognised as a non-governmental organisation and is overseen by a team of highly experienced trustees and advisors.
+In Sri Lanka, the Rainbow Centre is registered as a non-governmental organisation and operates government approved and registered pre-school and daycare facilities.
+Its activities are overseen by a team of highly experienced local and foreign trustees and advisors.

 The Centre’s day-to-day operations are managed by its local employees which include: its CEO, Shevi Balasuria; a head teacher; a welfare manager; day carers for babies and infants; a team of full-time and part-time teachers covering a full range of subjects for all ages; an accountant; an administrator who also acts as a welfare and educational assistant; two cooks who cater for 240 people a day; cleaners, including a small team of mothers in crisis; two drivers, who meet all the many bus and tuk-tuk transportation needs; a maintenance worker; and, a purchasing supervisor to ensure the safe delivery and storage of supplies.
 The Rainbow Centre and its children are protected by 24-hour professional security staff.

 All of the Centre’s work is made possible by the generosity of its donors who enable this life changing work to continue and grow.
 The gratitude of everyone involved with the work of the Rainbow Centre is infinite.